Jan 21, 2021 8:09:00 AM

 Behold, there is a third option, combining both structures in one bot: dynamic multiple-choice questions for ease and simplicity, and machine learning for speed and precision.
 This means that using machine learning, the chatbot applies conditional probability to suggest the next question, and thus learns from every interaction.
 As a result, the dynamic chat flow improves over time.
 On top of this, some products offer the alternative to converse with the bot via typing (Natural Language Processing), for a more emotional, engaging experience.

 This option offers the possibility to actively guide your customers and let them explain the details while making sure that the chatbot is context-aware and able to precisely understand your customers.
-The approach of this unique Contextual Conversation EngineTM is to offer both options simultaneously, suggesting relevant choices while enabling the users to directly type in their requests which then again results in the chatbot offering tailored options to choose from.
+The approach of the unique Solvemate Contextual Conversation EngineTM is to offer both options simultaneously, suggesting relevant choices while enabling the users to directly type in their requests which then again results in the chatbot offering tailored options to choose from.

 The benefits of a chatbot interface are vast - automating the most repetitive support tickets frees your team of a large part of their workload, creating the time and space needed to service single customers better, and focusing on those harder-to-crack cases that require special dedication and attention – aka the human touch.
 Therefore, an agent is always just one message or click away and is empowered by the conversation history to guide the customer seamlessly to the right solution.
 On top of this, enabling the user to write freely and the bot to ask more questions enhances the impression of having a real conversation, making it more meaningful.

 Beyond text: NLP meets Voice